pussinboots/vagrant-devel-full/README.md

 * epubcheck
 * kindlegen

-All installed software can be used as user vagrant from the command line but to start idea change to the containing folder.
+All installed software can be used as user vagrant from the command line.
+Idea is sintalled as menu item under Programming entry.

 ##Usage